Students in Action for Social Change

 - Innovative Program Models and Management – Workshops in this category will demonstrate the successful implementation of innovative and impactful program models.
 This category may also include program management best practice for membership and/or volunteer recruitment and retention, tracking, training, and program evaluation.

-Careers for the Common Good Fair
+Career Fair for the Greater Good

 Don’t miss out on this unique statewide opportunity.
 At just $25 per person, you won’t find a better value, or a better way to develop the skills of a new generation of civic leaders.
 Registration is simple; you can register up to 15 people at a time.
+Register by Friday, March 24th!